 Cycling and Fitness Warehouse, on S. 3rd in Richmond, across from the Cardinal Greenway, rents bikes.
 Rates range from $10 for same day to $35 for weekly.
 They also rent helmets and locks.
 25 bikes are available and are rented on a 1st come 1st served basis.
 Prepaid reservations are available.
 Rates are subject to change.

-You can rent a row boat at the Middlefork Reservoir for only $6/hour and $2 for each hour after?
-You can also launch your own fishing boat there for only $6/day or you can buy a yearly launch permit for $46/IN state resident, $56/out of state resident.
+You can launch your own fishing boat there for only $6/day or you can buy a yearly launch permit for $46/IN state resident, $56/out of state resident.
 The Middlefork Reservoir is a "NO WAVE, NO WAKE" area.
 Rental options are currently unavailable.

 Brookville Lake is situated in the picturesque Whitewater River Valley with traces of prehistorical Indian mounds known for their archaeological significance.
 Something for everyone.
 Brookville has a 5,260 acre lake that is great for fishing complete with 10 ramps around the lake and four marinas.
 There are picnic and camping areas, beaches, and cabins for rent.

 Get back to nature along Indiana's longest paved rail-trail which spans 58 miles from Richmond through Muncie to Gas City, Indiana.
 The terrain is gentle, for hikers, joggers, cyclists, skaters, and outdoor enthusiasts.
 No Bike, No Problem . . .
 Cycling & Fitness Warehouse offers FREE bike rental and is located one block south of the Greenway trailhead.